PearCoding/Ignis/docs/src/scene/bsdfs.rst

     - |false|
     - No
     - True if the glass should be treated as a thin interface. :paramtype:`int_ior` will be always the inside of the thin surface, regardless of the direction of the surface normal.
+  * - roughness_u, roughness_v
+    - |number|
+    - :code:`0`, :code:`0`
+    - Yes
+    - Roughness of the dielectric.
+Can be specified isotropic using :paramtype:`roughness` as well. :paramtype:`thin` will be ignored if roughness is greater than zero.

 .. subfigstart::